 Biomimicry is expanding vastly and establishing itself in different fields.
 In architecture, it is used as an applied science that not only draws inspiration for aesthetic components but also makes use of the lessons from nature to improve the functionality as well as comfort in various spaces of a structure.
 Designers have observed and learned from nature’s experience of solving problems that come as a result of 3.85 billion years of evolution.
 They have utilized the knowledge to come up with great but sometimes slightly utopian concepts that drive the design of the structure.

-Listed below are 8 such projects that have fascinating concepts of biomimicry, but could not see the light of day.
+Listed below are 8 such projects that have fascinating concepts of Biomimicry projects, but could not see the light of day.

 1. Four Seasons Tent Tower